 Mali is a vast landlocked country in the heart of Africa’s Sahel region.
-It has successfully achieved the Millennium Development Goal of reducing hunger by 50 percent.
-At the same time, however, its social indicators remain among the lowest in the world.
+However, its social indicators remain among the lowest in the world.
 More than 50 percent of the population lives on less than $1.25 a day, and one in eight primary school-aged children do not attend school; less than 25 percent have some secondary education, of which only one-third is female.

 Following a political coup in March 2012, the northern part of the country was occupied by non-state armed groups and effectively cut off from the south until a brief military intervention in January 2013.
 These events resulted in large-scale population displacement.
 A UN peacekeeping mission was deployed to the country in July 2013 and a new President was elected in August 2013, followed by peaceful legislative elections.

 Following renewed violence led by factions in the north, a peace agreement was signed in June 2015.
 Security remains volatile and violence has increased in north and central Mali.

 WFP has been present in Mali since 1964.

 WFP aims to save lives, promote stability and achieve zero hunger in vulnerable communities throughout the country.
 It maintains emergency response capacity, particularly in northern Mali, protects families and promotes women’s participation.
 In 2021, the UN agency aims to assist up to 1.9 million people through targeted distributions of food and cash, specialized nutritional products and supplementary feeding programs for children and pregnant and nursing women.

 WFP provides supplementary feeding and other nutrition support to several vulnerable groups, including underweight children suffering from chronic and moderate-to-acute malnutrition, and children under the age of five who are acutely malnourished.
 WFP also provides nutrition assistance to pregnant women and breastfeeding mothers, as well as supporting nutrition awareness activities at the community level.